This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 > No Lofting Bag

-I tested the Zpacks Full Zip Sleeping Bag in warm weather.
+I tested the Zpacks Full Zip Sleeping Bag in warmer weather.
 It was great to be able to fully unzip the bag and use it as a backpacking quilt.
+I am yet to test the bag in temps around freezing but my experience with this bag and others would lead me to believe that it will be fine.
+Just throw on a beanie or look at taking a down hood with you on cool-weather trips.

-The full-length zipper increases the weight of the bag slightly compared to other Zpacks sleeping bag models, but that increase in weight also increases the versatility of the bag.
-And if you ever thought of buying a backpacking quilt but never dared to try, then this is for you.
+The full-length zipper increases the weight of the bag slightly compared to some other Zpacks sleeping bag models, but that increase in weight also increases the versatility of the bag.
+And if you ever thought of buying a backpacking quilt but never dared to try it, then this is for you.

 The zip and neck area has a draft tube to keep the heat in when needed and the zip has a strip of webbing to prevent snagging.
 When I tested the bag I found the anti-snag zip worked well and as promised.

-It comes in 4 color choices, 2 width choices, and is available in a 10F, 20F, and 30F temperature range.
+It comes in 4 color choices and 2 width choices.
+It is available in a 10F, 20F, and 30F temperature range.

 Compare Prices: